 Our Student Enterprise team can also help you start your own business and develop valuable entrepreneurial skills.

 You’ll spend 50% of your time in clinical practice in leading NHS Trusts, community placements, independent sector and voluntary sector organisations.

-If you are based at our Southwark campus you might undertake placements at Guy's Hospital, St Thomas' Hospital, University College London Hospital, Newham University Hospital and Whipps Cross University Hospital.
-At Havering campus, placements include Newham University Hospital, Whipps Cross University Hospital, King George Hospital and Queen's Hospital.
+If you are based at our Southwark campus you might undertake placements at Guy's Hospital, St Thomas' Hospital, University College, Royal London Hospital, Barts Hospital Newham University Hospital and Whipps Cross University Hospital, Croydon University Hospital, Kings College Hospital, Kingston Hospital, Frimley Park Hospital and/or the Whittington Hospital.
+At Havering campus, placements include Newham University Hospital, Whipps Cross University Hospital, King George Hospital and/or Queen's Hospital.

 Your placements are your opportunity to put theory into practice by working with a range of health professionals in clinical situations to develop the skills, knowledge and experience required to become a competent nurse.

 Placements are spread over the three years.
 Students alternate between university and clinical placements.